 Rankings by Institutional Size

 No doubt readers will notice some schools missing.
 It can be difficult to determine which schools to include.
 There are many schools which have religious affiliation but do not seem distinctively Christian.
 These rankings are seeking to rank schools which have Christianity as their core and are distinctively Christian, what the Council of Christian Colleges and Universities calls “Christ-centered higher education.”
 It is likely that some appropriate schools have not been included in the ranking.
-If there are deserving schools which have been excluded please send a comment below and the institution will be considered for inclusion in next year’s rankings.
-Last year there were 191 institutions ranked while this year 208 institutions have been included.
-It is the goal of Faith on View to rank all appropriate institutions.
-Requests from institutions to be included in the rankings will be examined with particular interest.
+If you feel that a deserving school has been excluded please send a comment below and the institution will be considered for inclusion in next year’s rankings.

 It is important for potential students to evaluate the spiritual compatibility and health of an institution before choosing to attend.
 These rankings seek to rank the overall academics of an institution but that is not all that a Christian school is about.
 Further, even on an academic level these rankings are just a start.
-Each potential student should carefully investigate the academic, social, and spiritual programs and environment of the institutions they find interesting.
-There are some great schools that may not rank as well as their program deserves due to a variety of reasons.
-That can be particularly true of institutions that are quite strong in particular departments.
+Each potential student should carefully investigate the academic, social, and spiritual programs of the institutions they find interesting.
+There are some great schools that do not rank as well as their program deserves due to a variety of reasons.

 The Faith on View rankings evaluate four areas for the rankings.
 Each area constitutes 25% of the ranking.
 1) Reputation, 2) Student Success and Satisfaction, 3) Faculty Resources, and 4) Student Selectivity.

 Some rankings seek to not include reputation rankings while others rely heavily upon them.
 The Faith on View rankings assume that reputation is an important factor for colleges.
-The reputation speaks to the institution’s history and the perceived quality of education which can be important for employability and admission into graduate school.
+The reputation speaks to the institutions history and the perceived quality of education which can be important for employability and admission into graduate school.
 Further, reputation can speak to intangibles which are not able to be easily quantified.
 The Reputation Ranking currently employs statistics gleaned from the US News and World Report rankings and the Forbes rankings.
 These means that schools covered by either ranking suffer in this category.
-To better round out this category in future rankings, there are plans to include a survey of schools included in this ranking to allow for assessment from peers who likely are most informed about such schools.
-Additionally, the reputation rank also factors in the percentage of admitted students who choose to enroll in the institution.
-Next years rankings may also consider the relative size of the applicant pool.
+To better round out this category in future rankings, I plan to include a survey of schools included in this ranking to allow for assessment from peers who likely are most informed about such schools.

 Student Success and Satisfaction